 How to dispose of oil

-The proper disposal of the oil used for deep-frying tonkatsu is essential.
-Pouring a large quantity of oil directly down the drain can lead to clogged pipes.
+After enjoying this dish, it is essential to properly dispose of the oil used for deep-frying.
+Pouring large amounts of oil directly down the drain can lead to clogged pipes.

-The most recommended method for oil disposal is to use oil-solidifying powder.
-This powder solidifies the oil, making it easy to dispose of used oil.
-Is it available at your local store?
-If not, you can also use items like newspaper to absorb the oil or put it in an empty container after the oil has completely cooled.
+The most commonly recommended method in Japan is to use oil-solidifying powder.
+This powder solidifies the oil, making it easy to dispose of.
+If this is not available locally, you can also use items like newspapers to absorb the oil or pour it into an empty container after the oil has completely cooled.

-When disposing of used oil, make sure to follow the waste disposal regulations in your area.
+When disposing of used oil, be sure to follow the waste disposal regulations in your area.

 Ingredients